 Beyond the basics of placement and cleanliness, there are also many squirrel-proofing products available to help you protect your feeders from invading squirrels:

-Baffle Squirrels with Squirrel Baffles
+Baffle Squirrels with a Baffle

 Baffles are designed with squirrel tactics in mind.
 Squirrels are able to stretch and twist around almost anything, but these dome diameters are engineered to be wide enough so that even the most determined squirrels can’t defeat a properly placed squirrel baffle.

-There are a variety of squirrel baffles that hang or pole-mount to accommodate all feeders and feeding stations.
-Hanging baffles tilt and shift with the movement of invading squirrels to knock their greedy paws right off—squirrels can’t get a strong footing on the smooth surface of the dome!
+There are a variety of baffles that hang or pole-mount to accommodate all feeders and feeding stations.
+Hanging baffles tilt and shift with the movement of invading squirrels to knock their greedy paws right off—they can’t get a strong footing on the smooth surface of the dome!
 When placed a foot below the feeder, a pole-mounted squirrel baffle will prevent squirrels from climbing straight up a pole to access the feeder.
 Whichever baffle you choose, scheming squirrels will stop right in their tracks.

 Feed Birds (Not Squirrels!) with Squirrel-Proof Feeders